dumasd/Gamer/README.md

 ## Features

-- Easy to use
+- Easy to use.
+- Perfect MVC and push mechanism.
-- Multi-protocol support
+- Multi-protocol support.(tcp, http, websocket)
-- Low Latency and high concurrency
+- Low Latency and high concurrency.
-- Integrated with Spring Boot
+- Integrated with Spring Boot.
-- Modularity
+- Modularity.

 ## Documentation